raspy135/Qun-mk2/README.md

 ## Preset bucket

 The synth has 8 preset buckets to recall preset quickly.
-This is very powerful feature with looper.
+This is powerful feature with looper.

 Bucket information is automatically saved with Session when looper is stopped.